Bios-Marcel/cordless/README.md

 An example can be found here:
 [Kaomoji](https://github.com/Bios-Marcel/cordless-kaomoji)

+**Currently the scripting interface only offers a single event, if people show interest in this feature, I might add more, as I am currently not very intersted in it.**

 ## Contributing

 All kinds of contributions are welcome.
 Whether it's correcting typos, fixing